atomix/atomix-controller/README.md

 The default configuration will deploy a controller named `atomix-controller` in the `kube-system` namespace.
-It will also configure the Kubernetes cluter with two custom resource types: `PartitionGroup` and `Partition`.
+It will also configure the Kubernetes cluter with two custom resource types: `PartitionSet` and `Partition`.
 Once the controller has been deployed, it can be used to create Atomix partitions either using the Atomix client API or through standard Kubernetes CLI and other APIs.